 The system will then evaluate the hourly duty rotation.
 A free running hour counter increments the hourly interval counter by 1.
 When the interval is equal to the hours between rotation setpoint, a duty rotation request is made.

 The logic will then process the duty rotation requests.
-In order for automatic duty rotation to occur duty rotation must not be disabled and all pumps must be in auto.
-Provided these conditions are met, the duties will stop.
+For automatic duty rotation to occur, duty rotation must not be disabled, and all pumps must be in auto.
+Provided these conditions are met, the duties will rotate as requested.

 The system then evaluates if the duty 1 pump has failed, if it has, then the duties will be rotated.